datawowio/datawow-ruby/README.md

 Datawow.prediction
 ```

-Those method, it's a shortcut for calling these class
+Those method, it's a shortcut for calling of these class
 ```ruby
 Datawow::ImageClosedQuestion
 Datawow::PhotoTag